xtreger/handbook-of-best-practices/README.md

 1. Teams are interrupted with production issues or other responsibilities.

-2. Teams give estimates as if they were full-time dedicated, but they have many initiatives in progress.
+2. Teams give estimates to engineers as if they were full-time dedicated, but they have many initiatives in progress.

 3. Teams aren't stable; people come and go regularly to help on other things or contractors leave the program entirely.